matthieupoupin3704-alt/xarm6-morpion/README.md

 On first run (no `config_robot.json`), the calibration assistant launches automatically.
 Choose difficulty when prompted: `1` = Easy, `2` = Medium, `3` = Hard.

-**Simulation mode** activates automatically if `pyrealsense2` or the xArm SDK is unavailable — board cells become clickable.
+**Simulation mode** activates automatically if `pyrealsense2` or the xArm SDK is unavailable.
+Board cells then become clickable.

 ### Calibration (first run only, ~2 minutes)